Classroom Experiments & Games

 The Tennis Balls Game: students form a "production line" to illustrate diminishing marginal returns.
 This is one of a number of games used by Mary Hedges and colleagues, including the oligopoly game (favourite TV show), Money Supply Game and the Restaurant Game (an auction market).

 A separate page discusses some games that can be used with school students, for example on open days.
-These include the public goods game and rent-seeking game (both using playing cards) and auctioning a £1 coin (illustrating sunk cost and marginal cost).
+These include the public goods game and rent-seeking game (both using playing cards), auctioning a £1 coin (illustrating sunk cost and marginal cost) and a public goods game with altruistic punishment.

 Charles Holt's VEconLab is a set of 35 interactive games that can be configured by lecturers and played by students using only their web browsers.
-Each game has extensive instructions (external link).
+Each game has extensive instructions.

 Econport is another site allowing you to run a variety of experiments using the web.
 They provide extensive documentation on how to integrate the experiments into courses.

-Finance and Economics Experimental Laboratory at Exeter (FEELE), an FDTL5 project based at Exeter University, is creating 40, mostly computer-based, games.
+Finance and Economics Experimental Laboratory at Exeter (FEELE), at Exeter University, has created 13 online games.
 You can register for free to create, customise and run economic experiments online.
 Jon Guest's case study describes using one of these experiments in a class.